- LYFE Marketing

 - What are your management fees?

-- How does your management fees change based on my advertising spend?
+- How do your management fees change based on my advertising spend?
 Why?

 - Are there any other fees associated with this campaign that I should be aware of?

-While many agencies use this pricing model, our social media marketing company have found it to be more transparent [and fair] to charge people based off of the actual work to be performed.
+While many agencies use this pricing model, our social media marketing company has found it to be more transparent [and fair] to charge people based off of the actual work to be performed.

 Why?
-Because, there is not always more work involved with a client who spends more in advertising.
+Because there is not always more work involved with a client who spends more on advertising.

 Sure, someone who spends $100,000 in advertising may be more demanding than a client spending $1,000 in ads, but we cannot justify charging a fixed percentage of advertising spend.

-For those looking for a more transparent, fair pricing structure, we recommend the fixed-fee pricing.
+For those looking for a more transparent, fair pricing structure, we recommend fixed-fee pricing.